gulzar09/Bangla_Fake-Real_News_Small_Dataset/README.md

 Title: Detection of Bangla Fake News using MNB and SVM Classifier\
 Authors: Md Gulzar Hussain, Md Rashidul Hasan, Mahmuda Rahman, Joy Protim and Sakib Al Hasan\
 This work is accepted at iCCECE 2020.
-Paper is available at https://arxiv.org/pdf/2005.14627.pdf
+Paper is available at https://ieeexplore.ieee.org/document/9231167 and (preprint) https://arxiv.org/pdf/2005.14627.pdf

 List of files\
 FinalData1.csv\